A study of Kock's fat Delta: Introduction

 \begin{thmn}[\ref{thm:fDeldesc}] The category of finite non-empty relative semiordinals is isomorphic to $\fDel$. \end{thmn}

-This is an important result as it makes precise the intuition conveyed in \cite{Kock2006,Pao2024}.
+This is an important result as it makes precise the intuition conveyed in \cite{Kock2006,Pao2025}.
 We then obtain the nerve theorem for $\fDel$ and characterise the essential image of the nerve functor via the Segal condition.

-\begin{thmn}[\ref{thm:fnerve}] The nerve functor $\fNerve\:\RelSemiCat \to \Psh{\fDel}$, where $\RelSemiCat$ is the category of relative semicategories, is fully faithful and the essential image is spanned by the presheaves satisfying the Segal condition: \end{thmn}
+\begin{thmn}[\ref{thm:fnerve}] The nerve functor $\fNerve\:\RelSemiCat \to \Psh{\fDel}$, where $\RelSemiCat$ is the category of relative semicategories, is fully faithful and the essential image is spanned by the presheaves satisfying the Segal condition. \end{thmn}

 As a consequence of the theory of monads with arities, \cref{thm:fDelhomo,cor:actinfDel} imply that $\fDel$ possesses an active-inert factorisation system, a fact for which we also give a direct proof allowing us to give convenient characterisations of the active and inert morphisms.
-Building upon this result, we further study $\fDel$ using the theory of hypermoment categories and show the following: